malramsay64/phd-thesis/00_Introduction/introduction.md

 Molecular materials are important ...
 Despite extensive study,
-there are many aspects of molecular liquids which are poorly understood, of which two stand out;
+there are aspects of molecular liquids which are poorly understood, of which two stand out;
 the non-Arrhenius temperature dependence of the dynamics, and the phenomenally slow growth rates of molecular liquids.